 His Opinion finds that Article 17 is compatible with the freedom of expression and information guaranteed in Article 11 of the Charter of Fundamental Rights of the European Union and consequently advises the Court to reject the annulment request.
 While the annulment of problematic provisions would be preferable, the opinion provides important clarification on user rights safeguards.

-For this edition Paul Keller (COMMUNIA/Open Future) will be joined by Julia Reda (Project Lead © Control at GFF and former MEP) and Martin Husovec (Assistant Professor of Law at LSE) to discuss the AG Opinion’s implications on the implementation of the CDSM directive across Europe.
+For this edition Paul Keller (COMMUNIA/Open Future) will be joined by Felix Reda (Project Lead © Control at GFF and former MEP) and Martin Husovec (Assistant Professor of Law at LSE) to discuss the AG Opinion’s implications on the implementation of the CDSM directive across Europe.
 The Salon will be moderated by Teresa Nobre (COMMUNIA).

 As always, the COMMUNIA Salon is open for everyone to attend and will be held on Zoom.
 You are welcome to join us by registering here.
 You will receive your login details ahead of the Salon.